adamchel/mangrove-docs/content/5-the-bson-mapper/index.md

 # The BSON Mapper

-Learn about the {{% a_blank "Cereal" "http://uscilab.github.io/cereal/" %}}-powered **BSON serializer** that makes Mangrove work, and how you can use it in your own programs.
+Learn about the {{% a_blank "Cereal" "http://uscilab.github.io/cereal/" %}}-powered **BSON serializer** that makes Mangrove work, and how you can use it in your own applications.